mikeroyal/Developer-Handbook/README.md

 [Open Stack](https://www.openstack.org/) is an open source cloud platform, deployed as infrastructure-as-a-service (IaaS) to orchestrate data center operations on bare metal, private cloud hardware, public cloud resources, or both (hybrid/multi-cloud architecture).
 OpenStack includes advance use of virtualization & SDN for network traffic optimization to handle the core cloud-computing services of compute, networking, storage, identity, and image services.

+[StarlingX](https://www.starlingx.io/) is a complete cloud infrastructure software stack for the edge used by the most demanding applications in industrial IOT, telecom, video delivery and other ultra-low latency use cases.

+[Airship](https://www.airshipit.org/) is a collection of open source tools for automating cloud provisioning and management.
+Airship provides a declarative framework for defining and managing the life cycle of open infrastructure tools and the underlying hardware.

 [Network functions virtualization (NFV)](https://www.vmware.com/topics/glossary/content/network-functions-virtualization-nfv) is the replacement of network appliance hardware with virtual machines.
 The virtual machines use a hypervisor to run networking software and processes such as routing and load balancing.
 NFV allows for the separation of communication services from dedicated hardware, such as routers and firewalls.
 This separation means network operations can provide new services dynamically and without installing new hardware.
 Deploying network components with network functions virtualization only takes hours compared to months like with traditional networking solutions.

 [Software Defined Networking (SDN)](https://www.vmware.com/topics/glossary/content/software-defined-networking) is an approach to networking that uses software-based controllers or application programming interfaces (APIs) to communicate with underlying hardware infrastructure and direct traffic on a network.
 This model differs from that of traditional networks, which use dedicated hardware devices (routers and switches) to control network traffic.